 Are in-home tests covered by insurance?

 Although your health provider must pay the cost of Covid-19 testing from drive-in centers, clinics, and hospitals, in-home tests may not be covered by insurance.
 Confirm with the service you plan to use as well as your healthcare provider.

-Safe, Convenient In-Home Covid-19 Tests With Concierge MD LA
+Safe, Convenient In-Home Covid-19 Tests With Concierge MD

 In-home Covid testing has various benefits, not the least of which are safe and convenient results.
-Concierge MD LA brings your RT-PCR or rapid antigen test appointment precisely to you for fast, friendly service and efficient results.
+Concierge MD brings your RT-PCR or rapid antigen test appointment precisely to you for fast, friendly service and efficient results.
 Learn more about our in-home testing services or schedule an appointment at the link below.